 What other fruit and vegetables can I grow in pots?

 Try these other guides to growing in pots and containers

 Final words on growing rhubarb in pots

-Rhubarb really is one of the easiest vegetables to grow. (for more recommendations on easy vegetables to grow read our guide here) It is a hardy plant and its likely that you can find someone who will give you a division, which means that you can start growing rhubarb for free!
+Rhubarb really is one of the easiest vegetables to grow (for more recommendations on easy vegetables to grow read our guide here) Rhubarb is a hardy plant and its likely that you can find someone who will give you a division, which means that you can start growing rhubarb for free!
 We recommend growing rhubarb in pots, to ensure you can control the size of the root system, and it lessens the need for transplanting, which isn’t something that rhubarb plants tend to like.
-Now all that remains is to plan what you’re going to cook with the results of your rhubarb harvest!LetsGrowCook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
+We hope that you’ve enjoyed our guide to rhubarb, how to grow it and the answers to all the questions we’ve got about growing rhubarb in the UK.
+Now all that remains is to get on with your rhubarb growing and to plan what you’re going to cook with the results of your rhubarb harvest!LetsGrowCook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates..